Truckload material quotes · Kansas City aerial imagery

 Oil/Grease Stains:

-- Absorb fresh spills immediately with kitty litter
+• Absorb fresh spills immediately with an oil-absorbent material

 Rust Stains: